mckennapsean/dissertation/content/03-framework.md

-Beyond the creation of ideas, it is also important to compare, evaluate, and winnow the broad set of ideas into ones that have a greater potential for impact of a visualization tool.
+Beyond the creation of ideas, it is also important to compare, evaluate, and winnow the broad set of ideas into ones that have a greater potential for impact on a visualization tool.
 For example, a common choice faced by visualization designers is whether to encode a network graph as a set of nodes and links drawn between them or as a matrix to organize and restrict their position.
 Commonly, this decision can be motivated by the types of tasks a user wants to perform,